 - 4X Membership Rewards points at restaurants worldwide

 - 4X Membership Rewards points at US supermarkets (up to $25,000 a year in purchases)

 - 3X Membership Rewards points on flights booked through the airlines or on amextravel.com

 - $120 dining credit each year

 4X Points at Restaurants

 One of the best perks of the American Express Gold Card is the dining benefit.

-You get 4X points at US restaurants.
+You get 4X points at restaurants all over the world!

 With the average restaurant bill of $60, at 4X points, you’d earn 240 Membership Rewards points.